Mikeecee1/Near-Earth-Asteroid-Analysis/README.md

 ## Ethical considerations
 * Privacy and personal data
     * The dataset is astronomical and does not contain personal data.
     * There are few ethical or societal issues regarding this project.
-    * Legal and ethical consderations would be covered by the [Space Treaty](https://www.unoosa.org/oosa/en/ourwork/spacelaw/treaties/introouterspacetreaty.html) under the governance of the UN.
+    * Legal and ethical considerations would be covered by the [Space Treaty](https://www.unoosa.org/oosa/en/ourwork/spacelaw/treaties/introouterspacetreaty.html) under the governance of the UN.
 * Dual use and misuse
-    * Near-Earth object (NEO) analysis could inform planetary defense policy or, in theory, be misused in other contexts - e.g. exploitation of resources, misinformation regarding threat (sensationlism).
+    * Near-Earth object (NEO) analysis could inform planetary defence policy or, in theory, be misused in other contexts - e.g. exploitation of resources, misinformation regarding threat (sensationalism).
 However, this project is an exploration of already existing and publicly available data and is unlikely to pose any ethical issues.

 ## Dashboard Design